allenai/longformer/README.md

 We added a PyTorch implementation of the sliding window attention that doesn't require the custom CUDA kernel.
 It is limited in functionality but more convenient to use for finetuning on downstream tasks.

-**Advantage**: No custom CUDA kernel means support for CPU, TPU and fp16, which weren’t previously supported
+**Advantage**: supports CPU, TPU and fp16, which aren't supported by the custom CUDA kernel

 **Limitations**:
-- Uses 2x more memory than our custom CUDA kernel (but fp16 offsets that)
+- Uses 2x more memory (but fp16 offsets that)
 - Doesn’t support dilation and autoregressive attention (not needed for finetuning)

 Therefor, it is suitable for finetuning on dowstream tasks but not a good choice for language modeling.